brandur/sorg/content/drafts/live-reload.md

 }
 ```

+Special-casing byproducts of known editors isn't the most
+elegant possible solution, but it's pragmatic choice.
+The
+build would still work fine without the special cases, but
+it'd be a little less efficient.
+Also, the pace of newly
+created editors isn't _so_ frantic so we won't be able to
+keep up with them.

 ### Hardening the build loop (#build-loop)

 It's a nice feature to trigger a page reload as soon as
-possible after a build finishes, so we'll trigger a build
+possible after a build finishes, so the build loop will
-immediately a non-ignored file changes.
-This presents a bit
+start immediately on changes to non-ignored files.
+This
-of a problem though in that there may be additional changes
+introduces a bit of a problem in that there may be
-that arrive in close succession after the first one *while*
+additional changes that arrive in close succession after
-the build is still running.
-Time-to-reload is an important
+the first one *while* the build is still running.
-feature, but we can't let it supersede correctness -- every
+Time-to-reload is an important feature, but we can't let it
-change needs to be captured to ensure that the final result
+supersede correctness -- every change needs to be captured
+to ensure that the final result is correct according the
-is correct according the current state of the source.
+current state of the source.

-We'll cover this case by having two goroutines coordinate.
+We'll cover that case by having two goroutines coordinate.
 A ***watch*** goroutine watches for file system changes and
 sends a signal to a ***build*** goroutine upon receiving
 one.
 If however, the build is still ongoing when a new
 change comes in, it will accumulate new events until being
 signaled that the build completed, at which point it will
-trigger a new one with the accumulated changes.
+trigger a new one with the sum of the accumulated changes.

 !fig src="/assets/images/live-reload/build-loop.svg" caption="Goroutines coordinating builds even across changes that occur during an active build."

 Builds are fast (especially when they're incremental), so
 usually only one change we're interested will come in at a
 time, but in case many do, we'll rebuild until they've all
 been accounted for.
-Multiple changes can be accumulate and
+Multiple accumulated changes can be
-be pushed into a single build, so we'll also rebuild only
+pushed into a single build, so we'll also rebuild as many
-as many times as necessary instead of doing one per change.
+times as possible instead of once per change.

-The code to do that looks something like this (simplified
+The watcher code with an accumulating inner loop looks
-slightly for brevity):
+something like this (simplified slightly for brevity):

 ``` go
 for {